-Using conventional LDV systems in strong velocity gradients is difficult, because the measured velocity is an average over the length of the measuring volume.
-Even the use of front lenses with short focal length and measuring volumes of less than 1mm is not a solution because the spatial resolution required for measurements in boundary layers is about 1-10 µm.
-ILA GmbH developed in cooperation with OPTOLUTION and the Technical University of Dresden (Prof. Jürgen Czarske*, Dr. Lars Büttner*) a new LDV-profile sensor that offers a spatial resolution of 1% of the length of the measurement volume.
+Using conventional LDV systems in strong velocity gradients is difficult, because the measured velocity is averaged over the length of the measuring volume.
+The spatial resolution required for resolving boundary layer is about 1-10 µm, which cannot be fulfilled even by the shortest available focal length.
+Therefore, ILA GmbH developed a new LDV-profile sensor in cooperation with OPTOLUTION and the Technical University of Dresden (Prof. Jürgen Czarske*, Dr. Lars Büttner*) that offers a spatial resolution of 1% of the measurement volume length.

 The basic idea of the developed LDV-profile sensor is to detect the position of the particle inside the measuring volume.
-This is realized by the overlap of two measuring volumes with different wavelength, one with a divergent fringe system the other with a convergent one (Fig.3).
+This is realized by the overlap of two measuring volumes featuring different wavelength.
+One measuring volume offers a divergent fringe system the other a convergent one (Fig.3).
 The ratio of the detected Doppler frequency of both fringe systems fD1/fD2 is used to calculate the particle position z inside the measuring volume.
-The particle position and velocity can be calculated with the known fringe distance under consideration of the deviation of the fringe distances.
+The calculation is based on a calibration of the spatial varying fringe distance ratios.

-Fig. 2 shows the comparison of the measurement results inside a free jet of a conventional LDV (red dots) and a LDV-profile sensor (small blue dots).
+Fig. 2 shows the comparison between a conventional LDV (red dots) and a LDV-profile sensor (small blue dots) measurement inside a free jet.
 The free jet has a diameter of 1mm.
 The length of the measurement volume of the conventional LDV (f=160mm) is about 500µm.
 The LDV profile sensor offers a length of the measuring volume of 1mm with a spatial resolution of 1% (10µm).
-It is obvious that the conventional LDV is not able to resolve the high velocity gradient in the shear stress region of the free jet.
+It is obvious that the conventional LDV system is not able to resolve the high velocity gradient in the shear stress region of the free jet.

 Fig. 1: Measuring volume of a profile sensor inside a free jet